 Panama City Car Accident Attorneys

-Have you been hurt by another motorist on the road?
+Have you been hurt by another motorist on the road or involved in a car accident in Panama City, FL?
 If so, it's likely you have a viable claim for compensation.
-At Syfrett, Dykes & Furr, our team of dedicated Panama City car accident lawyers have a reputation for diligent, incisive representation for traffic-oriented personal injury claims.
+At Syfrett, Dykes & Furr, our team of dedicated Panama City car accident lawyers has a reputation for diligent, incisive representation for traffic-oriented personal injury claims.

 Is Florida A No Fault State?

 When it comes to car accident law, Florida is a “no-fault” state.
 This means that either party must go through their own Personal Injury Protection insurance cover to recover damages, regardless of who caused the accident.
 It is possible to file a personal injury claim however, certain requirements must first be met.

 If the other side was 100% at fault and if they have the right kind of insurance coverage, then they should pay to fix your car.
 In Florida, if the other driver is driving legally (with even the minimum insurance) then they should have $10,000 in Property Damage Liability Coverage and this will help pay for your car.